chrisjs87/web-module-project-testing-react/README.md

 - Understand how to test the effects of passing specific props into a component
 - Understand how to monitor the behavior of functional mock props.
 - Understand how and when to test using the rerender method
-- Learn how to mock the use an external module
+- Learn how to mock the use of an external module

 ## Introduction
 As a developer, you will often be asked to write tests for the feature you are building and even on features other developers have built.
 In this project, we will mimic a situation where you are asked to test someone else's code.